hashicorp/terraform-provider-aws/website/docs/r/glue_catalog_database.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+The following additional attributes are exported:

 * `create_time` - The time at which the metadata database was created in the catalog.

 ## Import

-Glue Catalog Databasess can be imported using the `name`, e.g.
+Glue Catalog Databases can be imported using the `name`, e.g.

 ```
 $ terraform import aws_glue_catalog_database.database my_database